Monam-Ahmed/amazon-clone/README.md

 #npm start

 *Developed and used Amazon Logo and name to practice react.
+Done